These practices are intended to provide guidance on how to safeguard data stored or shared in the Duke Box.com (Box) instance.

 Duke users have the ability to share many types of data in their Box account, including data considered Sensitive (See the Duke Data Classification Standard).
 Users are responsible for ensuring that data stored in their Duke Box account is not intentionally or unintentionally disclosed to unauthorized parties.

 Box and Sensitive Data

-Due to the risk that personal data (including Sensitive data) could be inadvertently shared, the Box Sync application should not be used to synchronize the full contents of a user’s hard drive to a Box account.
+The Box Sync application should not be used to synchronize the full contents of a user’s hard drive to a Box account.
 Instead, files and directories should be explicitly selected and stored in the Box folder for synchronization through Box.

 Detecting Suspicious Logins

 The Duke Box system provides users with emailed notifications of logins from new locations.
 Users can report any suspicious logins through Support@Duke.

 Projects and Duke University Classes Containing Sensitive Data